-MBA aspirants who are appearing in forthcoming CMAT which will be held in January 2019 may find following Quant questions useful for practice:
+MBA aspirants who are appearing in forthcoming CMAT which will be held on 28th January 2019 may find following Quant questions useful for practice:

 The equation 2x2 + 2(p + 1) x + p = 0, where p is real, always has roots that are

 Correct Choice - (4).
 Correct Answer is - The Roots are Real

 The value of the discriminant of a quadratic equation will determine the nature of the roots of a quadratic equation.

 The discriminant of a quadratic equation ax2 + bx + c = 0 is given by b2 - 4ac.